-1. Company Name:

-2. Permanent Main Office Address:

-3. Telephone Number/Email Address:

-4. Federal Tax Identification Number:

-Form of Ownership: Proprietorship Partnership (Limited orGeneral) Corporation LLC Joint Venture Other (specify):

-6. When Organized:

-7. If a Corporation, when Incorporated:

-8. How many years has your company been engaged in business under its present name?
+1. Company Name: 2.
+Permanent Main Office Address: 3.
+Telephone Number/Email Address: 4.
+Federal Tax Identification Number: Form of Ownership:Proprietorship Partnership (Limited orGeneral) Corporation LLC Joint Venture Other (specify): 6.
+When Organized: 7.
+If a Corporation, when Incorporated: 3.
+How many years has your company been engaged in business under its present name?
 Give former names of the company, with dates of operation under each name.

-9. General Character of work performed by your company:

-10. Has your company ever failed to complete, defaulted, or been terminated on a project?
-Yes No If yes, give the project name and location, owner and engineer, and explain

-11. Has your company ever been convicted of a criminal offense committed in Cameron County, Texas involving fraud, theft, bribery, kickbacks or unlawful gifts to a public official(s)?
-If so, did the conviction occur within three years immediately preceding the date of the submission of your bid, this Statement of Bidder's Qualifications, or the date identified as the contract award date in the Invitation For Bid?
-Yes\\\\\ No\\\\\.
-If yes, explain.
+9. General Character of work performed by your company: 0.
+Has your company ever failed to complete, defaulted, or been terminated on a project?
+Yes No If yes, give the project name and location, owner and engineer, and explain 1 Has your company ever been convicted of a criminal offense committed in Cameron County 1.
+Has your company ever been convicted of a criminal offense committed in Camer Texas involving fraud, theft, bribery, kickbacks or unlawful gifts to a public official(s the conviction occur within three years immediately preceding the date of the submission of your bid, this Statement of Bidder's Qualifications, or the date identified as the contract award date in the Invitation For Bid?
+Yes No. If yes, explain.

-- 12. Is your company involved in a pending investigation(s) or criminal prosecution of a criminal offense alleged to have been committed in Cameron County, Texas, involving fraud, theft, bribery, kickbacks or unlawful gifts to a public official. \\\\\yes \\\\\no. If yes, explain.\\\\\ - 13.
-Does your company have previous final judgements filed against the Owner for breach of contract, fraud, misrepresentation or conversion?
-Yes\\\\ No\\\\. - 14.
+12. Is your company involved in a pending investigation(s) or criminal prosecution of a criminal offense alleged to have been committed in Cameron County, Texas, involving fraud, theft, bribery, kickbacks or unlawful gifts to a public official. yes no. If yes, explain.
+13. Does your company have previous final judgements filed against the Owner for breach of contract, fraud, misrepresentation or conversion?
+Yes No. 14.
 Has your company refused to execute a contract with the Owner following an award of the contract by the South Padre Island City Council?
-Yes \\\\ No\\\\ - 15.
+Yes No. 15.
 Did your company violate the anti-lobbying provisions of a current or previous contract by making contact with a member of the South Padre Island City Council prior to award of the contract?
-Yes\\\\ No\\\\ If yes, explain. - 16.
+Yes No. 16.
 Does your company have any involvement in prior, pending or threatened claims or litigation alleging 1) fraud, misrepresentation or conversion 2) non-compliance by your company with any obligations under any current contract or previous contract within the last five years, including completion, remaining on schedule and cooperation with the Owner; or 3) any error or omission by your company in performing services under any current contract or previous contract within the last five years; and/or 4) non-payment to subcontractors and material suppliers?
-Yes \\\\\\.
-If you answered yes to either 1, 2, 3 or 4 above, provide project name and location, owner and engineer names, and explanation of the nature, status and/or outcome of such claim or litigation (attach additional pages if necessary).
+Yes No. If you answered yes to either 1, 2, 3 or 4 above, provide project name and location, owner and engineer names, and explanation of the nature, status and/or outcome of such claim or litigation (attach additional pages if necessary).